GGist/SpriteUtility/README.md

 This utility was created to aid me in the process of getting individual sprites from sprite sheets so that they could be used as animations in the game I was developing.
 I realized that this tool was so useful to me that I cleaned up the UI a little bit and decided to post it for anyone to use or modify.
-This game utilizes the system, window, and graphics modules of SFML 2.0 or later.
-For more documentation see the header files or main.cpp.<br \><br \>
+For implementation specific documentation, check out the source code comments.<br \><br \>

 This code is licensed under the MIT License so you can do quite a bit with it.
 The license has been included in the root directory of this project if you would like to view it.